-When I arrived, it wasn’t much to look at—old houses, middling parks, limited shopping, not much in the way of landscapes or views, little to no nightlife—all of which, I discovered, is a ruse intended to deceive.
+When I arrived, it wasn’t much to look at—just some old houses, middling parks, limited shopping, not much in the way of landscapes or views, and little to no nightlife—all of which, I discovered, is a ruse intended to deceive.
 Camouflage.
 Why flaunt the bounty?
-The richness, I came to find, was definitely there, though it was as much about what’s not in this place as what is.
+The richness, I came to discover, was definitely there, though it was as much about what’s not in this place as what is.
 Often, it’s in the town’s hidden populations.

 Driving around on my first night, a phone call came in, so I pulled into a deserted parking lot at Waterworks Park to take it.
 Within a few minutes the moonlight shining off the hood was obliterated by the powerful spotlight of a police cruiser.
 The officer checked me out and told me the lot was closed after hours.
 I said no problem, I’m on my way.
 “No, that’s okay,” he said with a smile.
 “You go ahead and finish your call.”

 Huh?
 I stared at him, speechless.
 What kind of a cop tells you to finish your call?

 The following day, in a fast food joint, a teenage boy took my order.
 He looked into my eyes and smiled, and I realized with shock and disbelief—for I had rarely seen this in any East or West coast teenager—what I was witnessing: the absence of hostility.
 No latent anger, no surliness.
 No murderous stare.
 No general pissed-offedness.
 Just peacefulness, serenity, being okay with life, call it what you will.
 And not put on.
 It was real.

 I went about my business, at the retail stores, keeping an eye out, finding it virtually everywhere.